dcunkefer223/Scrummage/gitflow.md

  git push origin <feature branch name>
  git rebase origin/development

+##WHEN SOMEONE MERGES
+git fetch origin development
+git rebase origin/development

+^This is where a merge conflict might occur, refer to "IF THERE IS A CONFLICT" to solve this.

- IF THERE IS A CONFLICT:
+##IF THERE IS A CONFLICT
 	It will tell you 'CONFLICT: <file name>'.
 	Go to that file name, manually resolve the conflict.

 	git add <file name with conflict>
 	git commit
 	git rebase --continue

+##BRANCH NAMING
+  Be sure to use <first name feature name> for branch names.